yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/memory.md

 OS might send signal to the process for thrashing (typically a process termination signal).

+### Major and Minor Page Fault

+Linux OS assigns independent contiguous virtual memory to individual process.
+Virtual memory is maintained by a memory mapping table that maps virtual memory to physical memory.

+When a page is not found, OS throws a page fault exception, then goes to kernel space allocating/locating physical memory and updating the memory mapping table, then resumed on user space process.

+* Minor Page Fault (Soft Page Fault)

+The to-be accessed memory exist in physical memory, but not in virtual memory.

+Just need to establish a new mapping relationship.

+`malloc` would trigger once minor page fault.

+* Major Page Fault

+Neither the to-be accessed memory exist in virtual memory, nor exist in physical memory.

+Should retrieve data from disk to physical memory, then update mapping table.

+Very slow for required loading from disk, usually happened when physical memory is full and need to swap between disk and physical memory.

 ### Segmentation Fault

 Memory Access violation raised by hardware for memory protection, handled by notified OS sending signal to the process raising an exception (such as process termination).